Stories from the Field: Recollections of the Foreign Service

 The Foreign Service is more than a career, it’s a lifestyle.
 At a minimum, you are consistently moving to a new post every few years, interacting with different cultures from your own on the daily, and learning (sometimes quite painstakingly) that there are indeed many ways to interpret an event or action.

 The lifestyle has many opportunities for great stories.
 It can be as small as the first time you drank freshly pressed sugar cane juice (with ginger of course) or as momentous as witnessing your first child born in a country different from your own.
 It can be as happy as observing the first democratic election process in a country after decades of oppressive rule, or as devastating as being targeted for attack by angry nationals.
-We all have experiences that stay with us, the memories we carry throughout life.
+We all have experiences that stay with us, the memories we carry throughout our life.

 As a Foreign Service Officer, spouse, or dependent, the memories you take with you will be as diverse as the people, food, and cultures you interact with.